-While visiting Rio de Janiero, Brazil, I had the fortunate opportunity to see the infamous stairs known as “Escadaria Selarón“.
+While visiting Rio de Janiero, Brazil, I had the fortunate opportunity to see the famous stairs, “Escadaria Selarón“.

 Jorge Selaron, a Chilean artist, began renovating the stairs outside his house in the Lapa neighborhood in 1990.
 He created a tile mosaic, turning the stairs into a beautiful work of art.
 The artwork continually evolves as Jorge has people send him tiles from all over the world which he replaces on a regular basis.
 I found tiles from Toronto, Bermuda and New York City to name a few.